JavaScript's Soul.

 Native Speed

-Compiles to machine code via Cranelift (default) or LLVM.
+Compiles to machine code via Cranelift.
 No interpreter, no VM.
-Competitive with C and Rust on real workloads.
+Within ~1.3x of C and Rust on simple CPU microbenchmarks.

 Type Safety